Fandooor/Data_analytics_portfolio/README.md

 **✅ Results**
 - Determined whether the experiment had a statistically significant impact
 - Provided a clear **decision to stop or continue the test**
 - Demonstrated a structured approach to data-driven experimentation

----

-## 🧠 Key Skills Demonstrated

-- Exploratory Data Analysis (EDA)
-- Business metrics and KPI analysis
-- A/B testing and statistical inference
-- Data visualization and storytelling
-- Python for data analysis